-The drill permitting which requires an Environmental Impact Statement (the "DIA") is currently being completed for the Pucarini Property ("Pucarini") and is expect to be submitted to the Ministry of Energy and Mines ("MINEM") of Peru in the second quarter of 2022.
+The drill permitting which requires an Environmental Impact Statement (the "DIA") is currently being completed for the Pucarini Property ("Pucarini") and was submitted to the Ministry of Energy and Mines ("MINEM") of Peru in June of 2022.
 The DIA enables the Company to commence its drilling program at Pucarini subject to filing a notice for permit activation, and obtaining the local water permit, which is ongoing.
 Once the permit is received, the Company anticipates completing a phase one 4-hole diamond drill program, for a total of 1,000 metres, at Pucarini to test the coincident geochemical and geophysical anomalies delineated from the recent exploration program.
 The goal is to evaluate the potential for economic gold bearing sulfide mineralization at depth.
-Upon successfully encountering gold mineralization, the Company subsequently plans to carry out a phase two 2,000m drilling program.
+Upon successfully encountering gold mineralization, the Company plans to carry out a phase two 2,000 metre drilling program.
 In 2020, the Company staked and received title for a further 16,100 hectares of concessions comprising 9 separate ASTER remote sensing alteration anomalies within the Pucarini district.
-These ASTER anomalies show coincident argillic and sericitic alteration signatures similar to Pucarini and will be subject to further investigation and surface exploration follow-up work in 2023.
+These ASTER anomalies, which showed coincident argillic and sericitic alteration signatures similar to Pucarini, were field evaluated during the first half of 2022.
+Based on this work, a total of 4,500 hectares were retained and the Company staked an additional 2000 hectares for further exploration.